nboy1/admob-for-flash-android-GMA-21.0.0/README.md

 ## Change-log
 #### 1.Interstitial changes

-in the interstitial the "isInterstitialReady()" is deprecated.
+ "isInterstitialReady()" is now back and you can use it again to check if interstitial is loaded.
 ```
      if (Admob.getInstance().isInterstitialReady()) {
       Admob.getInstance().showInterstitial();